-For making Triangle in a Square quilt blocks
+Technique #2 for making Triangle in a Square quilt blocks & units

-The Tri Recs triangle ruler combo is a quilting ruler made especially for piecing triangle in a square quilt blocks. (aka 'Spikey and Peak' blocks, a term coined by Doreen Speckman.)
+The Tri Recs triangle ruler combo is a quilting ruler made especially for piecing triangle in a square quilt blocks. (aka 'Peaky and Spike' blocks, a term coined by Doreen Speckman.)

 It comes as a set of 2 rulers.
 One for the center triangle angle—the 'Tri'; one for the side triangles—the 'Recs'.